Merkleize/matt/README.md

 Antoine Poinsot suggested an improvement to the original proposed covenant opcodes, which were limited to taproot outputs without a valid key-path spend.

-The author would like to thank catenocrypt, Antoine Riard, Ruben Somsen and the participants to the BTCAzores unconference for many useful discussions and comments on early versions of this proposal.
+The author would like to thank catenocrypt, Antoine Riard, Ruben Somsen and the participants of the BTCAzores unconference for many useful discussions and comments on early versions of this proposal.

 # References